vtex-apps/buybox-graphql/docs/README.md

 }
 ```

 This returns sellers id's inside the `Product`.
-We have a possible return after the execution of our query below:
+Here's a possible response for the execution of this query:

 ```graphql
 {